Annette Hamm

 Annette Hamm (pronounced Haum) is a Canadian news anchor and reporter.
-Along with Bob Cowan, she currently co-hosts Morning Live, a three-hour morning show that airs on CHCH-TV in Hamilton, Ontario weekdays from 6am to 9am.
+She currently co-hosts Morning Live, a three-hour morning show that airs on CHCH-TV in Hamilton, Ontario weekdays from 6 am to 9 am.

+Biography

+Hamm grew up on a tobacco farm outside of Langton, Ontario.

 Hamm has been at CHCH since 1986.
 She graduated from the Mohawk College Broadcast Journalism program in 1987.
 Before being named Morning Live co-host in 2005, Hamm was the station's crime reporter and a backup news anchor.
 She has also covered general assignment and the environmental beat for the station.
 She previously co-anchored the Noon News before it was cancelled.

-Hamm was named a 2015 Woman of Distinction (Public Affairs), and is a Paul Harris Fellow.
-She is involved with Food 4 Kids, gritLIT (Hamilton's Literary Festival), the Junior League of Hamilton-Burlington, and the Hamilton Burlington SPCA.
-She is also a group fitness instructor, and teaches out of the YWCA Hamilton.

-Back when CHCH was known as ONtv, Hamm hosted a morning news and business program called The Morning Market.

-Hamm grew up on a tobacco farm outside of Langton, Ontario and now lives on Hamilton Mountain with her husband and their two cats.
+Awards and honours

+Hamm was named a 2015 Woman of Distinction (Public Affairs).